All Products

 Document Center

-Object Storage Service:Lifecycle rules based on the last modified time
+Object Storage Service:Configure lifecycle rules based on the last modified time to reduce storage costs

 Scenarios

 • A medical institution stores medical records in OSS.
 These objects are occasionally accessed within six months after they are uploaded, and almost never after that.
-In this case, you can configure a lifecycle rule to convert the storage class of the objects to Archive 180 days after they are uploaded.
+In this case, the data manager can configure a lifecycle rule to convert the storage class of the objects to Archive 180 days after they are uploaded.

 • A company stores the call records of its customer service hotline in OSS.
 These objects are frequently accessed within the first two months, occasionally after two months, and almost never after six months.
-After two years, the objects no longer need to be stored.
-In this case, you can configure a lifecycle rule to convert the storage class of the objects to IA 60 days after they are uploaded and to Archive 180 days after they are uploaded, and delete the objects 730 days after they are uploaded.
+Two years later, the objects no longer need to be stored.
+In this case, the data manager can configure a lifecycle rule to convert the storage class of these objects to Infrequent Access (IA) 60 days after they are uploaded and to Archive 180 days after they are uploaded, and then delete these objects 730 days after they are uploaded.

-• A bucket contains a large number of objects, and you want to delete all objects from the bucket.
-You may need to perform several manual deletion operations because OSS allows you to manually delete up to 1,000 objects at a time.
-In this case, you can configure a lifecycle rule to delete all objects in the bucket one day later.
-This way, all objects in the bucket can be deleted the next day.
+• You want to delete all objects from your bucket.
+OSS allows you to manually delete up to 1,000 objects at a time.
+In this case, you can configure a lifecycle rule to delete all objects in the bucket the next day.

 Limits